 Ariel Brautbar, MD

 I am a genetics specialist at Memorial Healthcare System.
-I care for patients with complex genetic disorders and use advanced genetic testing to find the cause and, when possible, treatment.
-I also work with patients with genetic syndromes, neurological disorders with a genetic cause, and have a special interest in the diagnosis and treatment of lipid-related genetic disorders.
+I care for patients with genetic disorders and use advanced genetic testing to find the cause and treatment.
+I work with patients with genetic syndromes, neurological disorders with a genetic cause, and have a special interest in the diagnosis and treatment of patients with complex genetic disorders.